prateek64/SoundScape--MileStone1/README.md

    3. Once your OpenAL has been setup correctly we need to link it with your project in Visual Studios :

          a.
-In your project properties go to C++ -> General -> Additional Include Directories and add the OpenAL include folder (for eg in my case I would add the following path : C:\Users\pmurgai\Desktop\Quarter-1\256A\openal-soft-1.17.2-bin\include\AL
+In your project properties go to C++ -> General -> Additional Include Directories and add the OpenAL include folder (for eg in my case I would add the following path : C:\Users\pmurgai\Desktop\Quarter-1\256A\openal-soft-1.17.2-bin\include\

          b.Go to Linker -> General -> Additional Library Directories  and add the path to the Win32 library folder ( for eg in my case I would add the following path: C:\Users\pmurgai\Desktop\Quarter-1\256A\openal-soft-1.17.2-bin\libs\Win32

          c.
 Go to Linker -> Input -> Additional Dependencies and add "OpenAL32.lib" .
 Save all these properties

-          4. Download <a href= "https://github.com/danomatika/ofxMidi">ofxMIDI</a> addon to your openframeworks addon folder and using the project generator add ofxMIDI to your current project and update your project.
+         d.
+Download <a href= "https://github.com/danomatika/ofxMidi">ofxMIDI</a> addon to your openframeworks addon folder and using the project generator add ofxMIDI to your current project and update your project.

+         e.
+That's it , it should work now.
+If you have any problems mail me the issues (prateekmurgai64@gmail.com)